What is the evidence that stem cell treatment is safe?

 Can I drive after treatment?

-You will need someone to take you home after your treatment.
-We expect you will be comfortable to walk the next day.
+No, you will need someone to take you home after your treatment.

 Is there parking?